HEAD COACH | JOHN CONSTABLE

 Nova Southeastern University Director of Athletics Michael Mominey announced the appointment of John Constable to the helm of the NSU women's soccer program in September of 2015.
 A longtime veteran of Division II soccer, Constable became just the fourth head coach for the Sharks since the women's program began in 1995.

-There was no sophomore slump for Constable in his second year at NSU as his club finished 12-4-3, advanced to its first-ever Sunshine State Conference Tournament final and clinched a spot in the national tournament for the second straight season.
+There was no sophomore slump for Constable in his second year at NSU as his club finished 12-4-3, advanced to its first-ever SSC Tournament final and clinched a spot in the national tournament for the second straight season.
 During the season, the Sharks received their highest national ranking in program history when they climbed all the way to No. 9 in the NSCAA poll.

 The Sharks were unbeatable at home as they finished 7-0-2, holding conference opponents scoreless in the process, and earned a marquee victory over Barry in the SSC Tournament semifinal to give them their first postseason win in nine seasons.
 By year's end, Hannah Christophe was named SSC Freshman of the Year while Ida Norstrom, Nichole Poppe and Emma Santamaki each collected First Team All-SSC honors.
 Norstrom and Santamaki also received first team all-region nods.

 Constable wasted no time in turning around the fortunes of the program in 2015, leading the squad to a 12-4-2 mark, the team's first national ranking since 2011 (as high as No. 15), and a finish of second in the Sunshine State Conference standings after being picked seventh in the preseason.
 They also earned the conference's second seed and first-round bye, and later, their first NCAA Tournament selection since 2007.